PeterMatthies/text_mining/README.md

 later on it will be used to visualize retrieved information as graphs

-bacteria - module containing supplementary functions to find bacteria in abstracts
+bacteria - module containing supplementary functions to find bacteria in abstracts diseases - module containing supplementary functions to find diseases in abstracts